 We are just 5 Days Away From My Worldwide Photo Walk

-We’re just five days away, and right now we have more than 23,000 photographers already signed-up for 1,200+ local walks around the world this Saturday, Oct 5th.
-We are thrilled at the worldwide participation and sense of community this has created, and I can’t wait for the local walk I’m leading on Saturday in Rome, Italy to get here (it’s my and my wife’s first time to Rome, and my brother, his girlfriend, and a few more friends will be joining us along the way.
-I am psyched!).
+We’re just five days away, and right now we have over 23,000 photographers signed-up for 1,100 local walks around the world this Saturday and Sunday, Oct 1st and 2nd.
+We are totally excited and amazed at the worldwide participation and sense of community this has created, and I can’t wait for my walk on Saturday to get here (and to see the images Sunday brings).

 If you haven’t signed up for a Walk Yet….